spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 ## Usercentrics integration and configuration

 To use Usercentrics, you need an account with Usercentrics.
-To create it, select the [Usercentrics pricing plan](https://usercentrics.com/pricing/) and then create an account that will let you access the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).
+To create it, select the [Usercentrics pricing plan](https://usercentrics.com/pricing/) and then create an account that lets you access the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).

 {% info_block infoBox "Info" %}

-You can configure the data processing services, as well as the visual representation of the cookie consent popups for your store, in the Usercentrics Admin Interface.
+You can configure the data processing services and the visual representation of the cookie consent popups for your store, in the Usercentrics Admin Interface.
 See the [Usercentrics knowledge base](https://usercentrics.atlassian.net/servicedesk/customer/portals) for details.

 {% endinfo_block %}